oscarotero/node-sketch/README.md

 const buttonSymbol = page.searchSymbol((symbol) => symbol.name === 'button');
 ```

+---

+### ShapeGroup

+`ShapeGroup` is a subclass of `Layer`.

+---

-## SymbolMaster
+### SymbolMaster

-`SymbolMaster` is a subclass of `Layout`.
+`SymbolMaster` is a subclass of `Layer`.
 In addition to all properties and methods, includes also the following properties:

 Name | Type | Editable | Description
 -----|------|----------|------------
 `symbolId` | `string` | No | The unique id to identify the symbol

+---

-## SymbolInstance
+### SymbolInstance

-`SymbolInstance` is a subclass of `Layout`.
+`SymbolInstance` is a subclass of `Layer`.
 In addition to all properties and methods, includes also the following properties:

 Name | Type | Editable | Description
 -----|------|----------|------------